soulspace-org/overarch/doc/Ideas.md

   * good editor support (e.g. VS Code/Calva)
   * readable/reusable outside of the proposed tools
     * self describing
-* Data in plain text files (e.g. EDN) is better in all of these points, but
+  * dynamic validation

+* Possible disadvantages
-  * is likely not as compact and succint
+  * likely not as compact and succint as DSLs

 Questions
 ---------